Sivaranjiniyum Innum Sila Pengalum: Production

-Production work for the film began during January 2015, with Vasanth beginning a schedule for a new film starring Parvathy Thiruvothu were approached to be a part of the cast, as was actor Karunakaran Vasanth noted that the film would be women-centric and would be made as a tribute to his late mentor, K. Balachander, who often depicted strong woman characters in his films.
-The film was revealed to have three female-centric short stories written by writers Jeyamohan, Adhavan and Ashokamitran.
+In January 2015, with Vasanth began work on a new film starring Parvathy Thiruvothu, with Karunakaran also being a part of the cast.
+Vasanth noted that the film would be women-centric and would be made as a tribute to his late mentor, K. Balachander, who often depicted strong woman characters in his films.
+The film was revealed to have three female-centric short stories written by writers B. Jeyamohan, Adhavan and Ashokamitran.

-Vasanth shot scenes featuring Pooja Kumar during September 2015, but later changed the script and dropped the actress from the project.
+Vasanth shot scenes featuring Pooja Kumar in September 2015 but later changed the script and dropped the actress from the project.
 The lead actress of the film Dheepan (2015), Kalieaswari Srinivasan, was also recruited to portray a role in the film during late 2015.
-In August 2016, Vasanth revealed that the film was "seventy percent" complete.
+In August 2016, Vasanth revealed that the film was 70% complete.
 In November 2017, Parvathy revealed that she had completed work on the film and that she would portray a working woman in the early 1990s.
 She added that the film was shot on a small budget and the creative work was done in a single room rather than having a big film set.
-Salsan Jose is the Dolby Atmos mix engineer.

 Release

-Sivaranjiniyum Innum Sila Pengalum skipped theatrical release, but opted for a digital one on 26 November 2021 on SonyLIV.
+Sivaranjiniyum Innum Sila Pengalum premiered at the Mumbai Film Festival in October 2018.
+It continued to be screened at film festivals in the coming years such as Japan's Fukuoka International Film Festival, and released on 26 November 2021 via SonyLIV.

 Reception

-The Hindu has written a review praising Director Vasanth has made a "powerful anthology delves deep into the minds of women across three time periods".
-Times of India rated the movie 4.0/5 appreciating the film as "A Superbly made, Immensely affecting Anthology".
+Srinivasa Ramanujan of The Hindu praised Vasanth for making a "powerful anthology delves deep into the minds of women across three time periods".
+M. Suganth of The Times of India rated the film 4/5, stating that Vasanth was "operating at the peak of his powers in this wholesome anthology, combining visuals and sound to devastating effect".